GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 			- Back to `firstClassObject.js`
 				- The function is stored in a variable `myVisit` as an object and then the contents are passed into another function.
 	- ## Declarative-Style Programming
 		- We don't list out steps like we would in procedural programming.
-There are methods we use to to accomplish our task directly without having to create the solution by hand, like with looping - we can use `for` or `while`
+There are methods we use to to accomplish our task directly without having to create the solution by hand, like with looping - we can use `for` or `while` loop, but a loop method is more declarative.
+			- A good example for JavaScript is arrays.
+We can use the array methods  to